-First of all, let me show my heartfelt greeting to all the users who have successfully installed the latest Ubuntu 18.04 LTS Bionic Beaver on your laptop or desktop.
-As you are a new user and installed a fresh copy of Ubuntu, I highly recommend you to follow this list of things to do after installing Ubuntu 18.04 LTS Bionic Beaver.
+First of all, let me show my heartfelt greeting to all the users who have successfully installed the latest Ubuntu 18.10 ‘Cosmic Cuttlefish’ on your laptop or desktop.
+As you are a new user and installed a fresh copy of Ubuntu, I highly recommend you to follow this list of things to do after installing Ubuntu 18.10 ‘Cosmic Cuttlefish.’
 Here I will be sharing all the tips that are tested and will not damage your system.
 But you may not follow all the things listed here except what you like most and seems useful for you.

-Let me clear something about what to do after installing Ubuntu 18.04 LTS Bionic Beaver.
+Let me clear something about what to do after installing Ubuntu 18.10 ‘Cosmic Cuttlefish.’
 It depends on how users want to use the system.
 For a developer or programmer, users might be installing a lot of editors, IDEs, Tools.
 For a gamer, users must look into installing games and configuring graphics card.
 For a graphics design, he or she may install Gimp, Krita, Inkscape, Karbon and so on.
 So it entirely depends on how the task needs to get accomplished or the different mindset of the various users.

-Here I am going to share a list of things to do after installing Ubuntu 18.04 LTS Bionic Beaver, and it’s mostly a generic list which helps the users, especially new users, to get the best out of their new Ubuntu system.
+Here I am going to share a list of things to do after installing Ubuntu 18.10 ‘Cosmic Cuttlefish,’ and it’s mostly a generic list which helps the users, especially new users, to get the best out of their new Ubuntu system.

-This time Ubuntu 18.04 LTS Bionic Beaver comes with a lot of changes.
-It comes with a set fantastic desktop environment – Mate, KDE or Gnome Desktop (default), new Softwares, new Kernel and new many things.
-Whatever may be the user- advanced or newbie, you must know the latest changes come from new Ubuntu 18.04 desktop.
+This time Ubuntu 18.10 ‘Cosmic Cuttlefish’ comes with some minor changes.
+If you are using Ubuntu 18.04 LTS release then hardly you will find any difference except for some performance improvements and bug fixes.
+As usual, It comes with a set fantastic desktop environment – Mate, KDE or Gnome Desktop (default).
+Whatever may be the user- advanced or newbie, you must know the latest changes come from new Ubuntu 18.10 ‘Cosmic Cuttlefish’ desktop.
+I recommend you to watch a video made by omgubuntu.co.uk and see what’s changes the latest Ubuntu has brought for you.

 2. Enable Additional Repositories